smoky black bean and ham soup

 My hope was to put the leftovers to good use and clean out my refrigerator at the same time.
 Mission accomplished!
 This chunky soup was so satisfying with bites of ham, creamy beans and vegetables.
 A squeeze of lime and sprinkle of cilantro really enhanced the flavor!
 Winner, winner, chicken… er, ham dinner!

-- 1 bell pepper, seeded and diced (I used a yellow pepper)
+- 1 bell pepper I used a yellow pepper, seeded and diced

 - 2 bay leaves